 Career Services hosts an open house just for first-generation/low income students every semester.
 Please visit the Career Services FLI Resource Page for more information.

 Instead of having to choose a paid internship over non-profit or community work, students can apply for internship funding from the College, enabling all students to choose internships that interest them.

 Movie nights, laundry, printing, and athletic events are free to all students.

 Swat FLI Community Gathering

-Held in the fall semester, this is our opening lunch where students network with faculty and staff who also identify as first-generation.
+Held at the end of both the fall and spring semesters, this is a lunch where students network with faculty and staff who also identify as first-generation.